 Leeds City Council is running a set of innovative pilots to extend digital connectivity to those residents without including the provision of Wi-Fi services within tower blocks and low cost broadband to individual tenants in a range of social housing types.

-Leeds has a clear ambition to be 100% Digital, where everyone in the city has the opportunity to get online and to develop digital skills and confidence.
-To measure progress against this ambition, one of the council’s “20 for 2020 Key Indicators” is the percentage of adults in Leeds who have all 5 basic digital skills.
+Leeds has a clear ambition to be a hundred per cent digital, where everyone in the city has the opportunity to get online and to develop digital skills and confidence.
+To measure progress against this ambition, one of the council’s “20 for 2020 Key Indicators” is the percentage of adults in Leeds who have all five basic digital skills.

 Despite the huge growth in internet usage over the past 20 years, and a significant shift towards services being provided online, there remains a sizeable proportion of the Leeds population who have not been able to experience the benefits that digital literacy and connectivity can offer.

-For example, it is estimated that 13% of all households in Leeds do not have internet access, which equates to around 45,000 properties.
-Among social housing tenants, the figures are even more striking; with 38% of tenants saying that they do not have any access to the internet.
+For example, it is estimated that thirteen per cent of all households in Leeds do not have internet access, which equates to around 45,000 properties.
+Among social housing tenants, the figures are even more striking; with 38 per cent of tenants saying that they do not have any access to the internet.
 These people are also more likely to be disabled, unemployed, on a low income or have low literacy and numeracy levels, so they are the very people who would most benefit from being digitally included.

 In order to address this gap there is a developing idea around connectivity for Social Housing which could provide a low cost broadband service to tenants.
 Benefits include reducing digital inclusion and improved access for Leeds City Council staff, NHS staff and others when visiting these tenants.
 A number of approaches are part of pilot schemes including the provision of Wi-Fi services within tower blocks.
 These are supported by existing providers using roof spaces to maintain commercial services.
 In several pilots Wi-Fi has been provided throughout the tower block as a free to use general service for residents.